Ameerjamal22/Pipelined-MI-PS-CPU-Design/README.md

 - **docs/**: Detailed project report and documentation

 ## Getting Started
-To get started with the project, clone the repository and follow the instructions below to run the simulations.
+clone the repo, then open and the code and run using active hdl .

 ### Prerequisites
 - Verilog simulator (e.g., ModelSim, VCS)